Excess Tearing Overview

 Surgery is usually performed under general anesthesia in an outpatient surgery center.
 As with most oculoplastic procedures, the recovery is quick and painless except for a “black eye” for a few days.
 As discussed earlier, Dr. Taban uses a minimally invasive endoscopic technique (endoscopic endonasal DCR) through the nose without any outside skin incision, with much quicker recovery and lack of scar.

 Learn more about DCR surgeries (dacryocystorhinostomy) from AAO.org.

 Contact the LA Oculoplastic Surgery Experts!

-To better understand the cause of your eye tearing and treatment options available (including possible tear duct blockage needing DCR surgery), contact Dr. Taban to schedule your initial consultation in our offices in greater Los Angeles area (Beverly Hills or Santa Barbara).
+To better understand the cause of your eye tearing and the best treatment options available (including a possible tear duct blockage needing DCR surgery), contact Dr. Taban to schedule your initial consultation in our offices in greater Los Angeles area (Beverly Hills or Santa Barbara).

 Next, read about Eyelid Laceration Surgery.

 *Disclaimer: Results vary from patient to patient.
 Results are not guaranteed.